-All of these factors have left an indelible mark, making Budapest – officially unified in 1873 – what it is today: a city of ornate architecture, heavy with diverse culinary and cultural influences, and home to a unique national language that may leave you a little tongue-tied.
+The city was conquered by the Romans, invaded by the Mongols, and captured by the Turks.
+It served as the second capital of the great Austro-Hungarian empire, and was occupied by the Soviets.
+Each of these historic chapters left an indelible mark, making Budapest — officially unified in 1873 — what it is today: a city of ornate architecture, heavy with diverse culinary and cultural influences.

 The city saw a violent chapter of anti-Semitic acts during World War II.
 The fascist Arrow Cross party brutally forced the city’s Hungarian-Jewish population into a walled-off ghetto and oversaw the massacre and deportation of the Jews to concentration camps.

 The Shoes on the Danube Bank is a poignant tribute to the Jewish victims, while the Tree of Life monument located in the courtyard of the Dohány Street Great Synagogue — the largest synagogue in Europe and one of the city’s top ten tourist sites — bears the names of victims inscribed on its metallic leaves.